 Using a probe thermometer, check your sausage after it’s been smoking for two hours.
 The recommended safe internal temperature for sausage is 160 degrees Fahrenheit.
 If the internal temperature of your sausage is lower than this amount, allow it to smoke for a little longer.
 Only after your sausage has reached an internal temperature of 160 degrees Fahrenheit should you consume it.

 #7) Flip Sausage Every 30 to 45 Minutes

 When smoking sausage, try to get into the habit of flipping it every 30 to 45 minutes.
 Even at just 250 degrees Fahrenheit, sausage can still burn if not flipped.
 Furthermore, failure to flip your sausage will cause it to cook unevenly.
 The bottom of your sausage — the side that’s exposed to the cooking grate — will cook faster than the top.
 The bottom may develop an overcooked, burned char, whereas the top of your sausage may still be raw.
 To ensure your sausage cooks evenly, you need to flip it every 30 to 45 minutes.
 Along with the other tips listed here, flipping your sausage regularly will help you achieve the best possible flavor.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious sausage.
 We offer complimentary shipping for our smoking chunk products across the United States.